2019 Pacific typhoon season: Typhoon Halong

 On November 2, a well-organized low pressure system rapidly organized into a tropical depression several hundred miles east of the Northern Mariana Islands.
 The depression strengthened quickly and was upgraded to Tropical Storm Halong the same day.
 The storm continued strengthening over the open waters, reaching typhoon status.
 As Halong cleared out its eye, explosive intensification ensued on November 4, and Halong became a Category 5-equivalent super typhoon on November 5.
 Halong reached its peak intensity as the strongest storm of the 2019 season, with the JTWC estimating 1-minute sustained winds of 305 km/h, the highest globally in 2019 and a minimum pressure of 888 hPa (mbar).
 On November 6, Halong began to undergo an eyewall replacement cycle and decreasing sea surface temperatures coupled with dry air intrusion began to take its toll on the system, and its circulation was heavily affected and it weakened to a Category 4-equivalent typhoon on 18:00 UTC.

 Typhoon Nakri (Quiel)

+It eventually crossed the Vietnamese coast on November 11.

 In Luzon, the combined effects of Nakri and a cold front produced widespread heavy rain.
 The resulting floods and landslides killed 24 people and left 13 others missing.
 Cagayan Province alone suffered ₱1.8 billion (US$49.4 million) in damage.
+After making its final landfall, Nakri dropped heavy rainfall reaching 175 mm in Ban Ma Thout, Vietnam.